Sylius/Sylius/UPGRADE-1.13.md

       utilized setter methods, you should
       continue using `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionInterface`.

-1. Moved classes from `Command` to `Console\Command`.
-The `Command` namespace is deprecated for console command classes and will be removed in Sylius 2.0.
+1. All console commands have been moved from `Command` to `Console\Command`.
+   The `Command` namespace is considered deprecated for console commands and will only be used for CQRS-related commands starting with Sylius 2.0.
    List of affected classes:
     - `Sylius\Bundle\OrderBundle\Command\RemoveExpiredCartsCommand`
       to `Sylius\Bundle\OrderBundle\Console\Command\RemoveExpiredCartsCommand`